All Born Screaming: Writing and recording

 As soon as St Vincent's previous studio album, Daddy's Home (2021), was released, Clark immediately began writing for its follow-up.
 Clark began experimenting with drum machines and modular synthesizers where she said she ended up making "hours and hours of esoteric post-industrial dance music" on her own.
 During this experimentation period, Clark got into microdosing on psychedelic drugs.

 All Born Screaming was recorded at six studios in three cities, including Clark's own Compound Fracture studio in Los Angeles, Electric Lady Studios in New York and Electrical Audio in Chicago.
 It is her first self-produced album.
 Clark felt a need to self-produce the album as there "were sounds in my head that, really, only I could render" and wanting to be seen as a singular artist with greater control over her own work.
 Paste described All Born Screaming as "career-spanning time capsule harboring the flourishes of her greatest eras" that incorporates elements of lounge, noise rock, baroque, funk, chamber pop and electronica.

 Regarding the album's title, Clark noted: "We're all born in some ways against our will.
 But at the same time, if you're born screaming, it's a great sign – it's a sign you're alive.
 We're all born in protest, so screaming is what it means to be alive".
 Clark elaborated: "I've known I was going to make a record called All Born Screaming since I was 23, but I just wasn't ready.
 I wasn't really worthy of the title, 'cause you have to live a lot to be worthy of a title that really says it all.
 It's the beauty, it's the brutality, and it's all part of the same continuum".

 "Big Time Nothing" is a synth and bass-driven funky dance-pop track that Clark says reminds her of the "early '90s London … The Prodigy, sort of, like, rave moment".
 The track's verse, which is delivered in a spoken-word style, came from Clark's own "constant inner monologue of depression and anxiety".
-The track "Sweetest Fruit" includes an ode to the late music producer Sophie, who died in 2021 and whom Clark admired, and is about "people trying for transcendence, and at least they were taking a big swing or trying for something beautiful".
+The track "Sweetest Fruit" includes an ode to the late music producer Sophie, who died in 2021 after a fall that’s quoted in “Sweetest Fruit”, and whom Clark admired, and is about "people trying for transcendence, and at least they were taking a big swing or trying for something beautiful".
 The artist admitted recording over a hundred vocal takes for "Hell is Near": "That was a song that if I didn’t bow before it, it just wouldn’t happen.
 I sang it 100 times.
 The chorus is bare … and I have to actually be there to sing it and for it to be real and not throw a bunch of ego or bullshit".